-The guided tours in English of the Opéra Garnier, at 11.00 am or 2.30pm, are brilliant.
-They are nearly 2 hours long and go everywhere in the building unless there is a new performance and the dancers (it's normally ballet performed here) are practicing on stage.
+The guided tours in English of the Opéra Garnier, at 2.30pm, for €17, are brilliant (not many tickets on sale each day so ask me to book for you in advance).

+Tours are nearly 2 hours long and go everywhere in the building unless there is a new performance and the dancers (it's normally ballet performed here) are practicing on stage.